-Whereas you might grill other meats such as burgers or hot dogs, barbecuing is reserved for larger meats.
+Whereas you might grill other meats such as burgers or hot dogs, barbecuing is mostly reserved for larger and tougher meats.

 It is all dependent on what the meat requires when cooking.
 Unlike meats that require barbecuing, which even when done in your kitchen do not need long to cook, larger chunks of meat need a longer cook time.

 For Thanksgiving, you could even put your turkey on the smoker if you plan far enough in advance.

 When we barbecue, we don’t use an exposed flame.
 Instead, the heat cooks the food in a separate chamber.
 This chamber will hold some kind of heating source, like wood or charcoal.
 It is attached to the area where the food sits, and smokes the meat over a long period of time.

 Different wood types will give off unique flavors in the smoke.
 The meat then absorbs these flavors for a delicious and deep taste.